CANOE CAMPING OVERNIGHT TRIPS

 The Bog River & Lows Lake area offers a variety of paddling and hiking options.
 The many islands, sandy beaches, open ridges and floating bogs make this a unique and premier paddling destination... which is why we plan trips here during the off-season.
 Side trips include optional short hikes, one to an open ridge overlooking the Bog River area which has a spectacular view of the Bog River and High Peaks on a clear day and one to Grass Pond Mt. offering an amazing view of Lows Lake.
 Paddling side trips include a visit to Grass Pond located on the northwest end of Lows Lake and a meandering paddle up the Bog River to Bog Lake.

-Some of the other locations we use for overnight trips include Round Lake-Little Tupper in the Whitney Wilderness area, Henderson Lake nestled in the Adirondack High Peaks near the former settlement of Tahawus, Long Pond in the St. Regis Wilderness, Floodwood & Fish Creek Ponds in the Saranac Lake Wild Forest area near Lake Clear, the Stoney Creek Ponds & Raquette River areas and the recently opened (Fall 2103) Essex Chain of Lakes area south of Newcomb, NY.
-We plan to add the newly accessible (2016) and highly scenic Boreas Ponds Tract to our overnight trip destinations beginning in 2017.
+Some of the other locations we use for overnight trips include Round Lake-Little Tupper in the Whitney Wilderness area, Henderson Lake nestled in the Adirondack High Peaks near the former settlement of Tahawus, Long Pond in the St. Regis Wilderness, Floodwood & Fish Creek Ponds in the Saranac Lake Wild Forest area near Lake Clear, the Stoney Creek Ponds & Raquette River areas and the Essex Chain of Lakes area south of Newcomb, NY.
+We plan to add the newly accessible (2016) and highly scenic Boreas Ponds Tract to our overnight trip destinations in in the future.